ansible-lockdown/MPG-AL-READTHEDOCS/docs/source/CIS/cis_overview.rst

 .. note::

-   All of the default configurations are found within is_container.yml and this is where they should be adjusted.
-Do not adjust within the tasks themselves
+   All of the default configurations should be adjusted via variable files, not within the tasks themselves.

    - remediation - ``defaults/main.yml``
    - audit

      - standalone ``vars/CIS.yml``
      - combined ``vars/[system_hostname].yml``

+   For container environments, set ``is_container: true`` to skip controls incompatible with containers.
+   See :doc:`Container Guide </container-guide>` for details.